 The tailback at Suez Canal was massive.
 A total of 425 ships were stuck at both ends of the canal.
 Even though the Suez Canal plans to operate 24/7 to clear this tailback, officials say it will take a minimum of 3 days to clear the backlog of ships.
 Once these ships reach the port, there will be further hold-up.

 Every second lost during this entire hold-up of cargo both commercial & humanitarian, has cost thousands of dollars to the global trade.
 The global economy has lost an estimated $9.6 billion/day, while Egypt has lost $12-14 million/day.
 A total of 6 days were lost, putting the modern technology to test before it could pull through.

-The Suez Canal is the only way to transport as it saves time, cost and fuel to transport cargo from Europe to Asia.
+The Suez Canal is the only way to transport as it saves time, cost, and fuel to transport cargo from Europe to Asia.
 It shortens the voyage by a week, which is like dog years for global trade & supply chain.
 The canal offers passage to 30% of global container traffic.
 Around 50 ships use the canal every single day.
 In 2020 around 19,000 ships ferrying cargo weighing 1.17 billion tonnes used it for passage to their destination.
 The canal serves 12% of the global trade.
-It was not sufficient enough to learn a lesson from the pandemic, of depending on a single source of supply chain.
-This hold-up again originating from China teaches another hard lesson to the global trade & supply chain ─ the bigger the dependency on a single source of supply chain, the harder they fall.
+It was not sufficient enough to learn a lesson from the pandemic, of depending on a single source of the supply chain.
+This hold-up again originating from China teaches another hard lesson to the global trade & supply chain ─ the bigger the dependency on a single source of the supply chain, the harder they fall.

 The stakes and the stakeholder today are bigger than before.
 In this era of supplying ‘Just-in-time’ goods, such hold-ups are paralyzing and unforgiving.
 Global oil prices rose steeply and industry experts say there will be a flood of insurance claims by cargo owners.